 $1200 - $1600

-At this price range you will more commonly see latex cores, HR polyfoam cores, higher quality innersprings of all types with better construction, and latex, high quality memory foam, HR polyfoam, and much higher quality and construction natural fibers in the comfort layers of mattresses.
+At this price range you will more commonly see latex cores, higher quality polyfoam cores, higher quality innersprings of all types with better construction, and latex, high quality memory foam, HR polyfoam, and much higher quality and construction natural fibers in the comfort layers of mattresses.
 You can also expect to see more Talalay latex as some or all of your mattress as well as higher quality ticking and quilting materials.
-There are some very nice very nice and exceptionally high quality/value mattresses available in this price range and many people would not do better than what is available here ... if they spent more.
+There are some very nice very nice and exceptionally high quality/value mattresses available in this price range and many people would not do much better than what is available here ... if they spent more.

 $1600 - $2000